 This Cranberry, Walnut, and Feta Salad is the perfect side dish or light meal for any occasion.
 This salad only has a handful of ingredients but is packed with sweet, salty, and crunchy flavors and textures!

-This Cranberry, Walnut, and Feta Salad is the perfect side dish for any occasion and is so easy to make.
+This Cranberry, Walnut, and Feta Salad is the perfect side dish for any occasion and is so easy to make just like my Crunchy Kale Parmesan Salad.
 I especially love this salad during the holidays because of its festive colors and flavors.

 The great thing about this salad is you can make the salad dressing and candied walnuts, or you can buy them at the store.
 You can also use any lettuce you prefer so this salad is very customizable.

-Candied Walnuts (or your favorite nut) are essential to add some sweetness and crunch to this salad.
+Candied Nuts - candied walnuts (or your favorite nut) are essential to add some sweetness and crunch to this salad.
 If you don't want to make your own (they only take about 20 minutes), you can find pre-made candied nuts at the grocery store.

-Dried cranberries also add a sweet element to this salad and a soft texture.
+Dried Cranberries - dried cranberries also add a sweet element to this salad and a soft texture.
 You could also substitute dried cherries or raisins.

-I use my Lemon Herb Salad Dressing because it's my favorite and I knew I wanted a light dressing for this salad.
-I also love using this dressing because it had a nice tang to it and added garlic to balance out the sweetness from the nuts and cranberries.
+Salad Dressing - I use my Lemon Herb Salad Dressing because it's my favorite and I knew I wanted a light dressing for this salad.
+I also love using this dressing because it has a nice tang to it and the added garlic balances out the sweetness from the nuts and cranberries.

 If you have a favorite dressing you want to use, of course, that's fine.
 Again, I would recommend a lighter dressing for this particular salad.